Did you know that avocado is actually a fruit?

 200g blueberries, fresh or frozen

 Preheat oven to 180C fan-forced or 200C bake mode.
-Line a regular or mini muffin tin.
-On the photo below is a regular size muffin tin.
+Line a muffin tin with paper or Silicone Food Cups.

 Combine dry ingredients in a small bowl.